chinapedia/wikipedia.abstract.en/Page/Propeller.md

 Protection of small engines

-A failed rubber bushing in an outboard's propeller For smaller engines, such as outboards, where the propeller is exposed to the risk of collision with heavy objects, the propeller often includes a device that is designed to fail when overloaded; the device or the whole propeller is sacrificed so that the more expensive transmission and engine are not damaged.
+For smaller engines, such as outboards, where the propeller is exposed to the risk of collision with heavy objects, the propeller often includes a device that is designed to fail when overloaded; the device or the whole propeller is sacrificed so that the more expensive transmission and engine are not damaged.

 Typically in smaller (less than ) and older engines, a narrow shear pin through the drive shaft and propeller hub transmits the power of the engine at normal loads.
 The pin is designed to shear when the propeller is put under a load that could damage the engine.
 After the pin is sheared the engine is unable to provide propulsive power to the boat until a new shear pin is fitted.[38]